 We have considered the current economic environment and its potential impact to the Company's business.
-Demand for aggregates products, particularly in the infrastructure construction market, has already been negatively affected by federal and state budget and deficit issues and the uncertainty over future highway funding levels, until the recent enactment of a new federal highway bill.
+Demand for aggregates products, particularly in the infrastructure construction market, had been negatively affected by federal and state budget and deficit issues and the uncertainty over future highway funding levels.
 Further, delays or cancellations to capital projects in the nonresidential and residential construction markets could occur if companies and consumers are unable to obtain financing for construction projects or if consumer confidence continues to be eroded by economic uncertainty.

 A recessionary construction economy can also increase the likelihood we will not be able to collect on all of our accounts receivable with our customers.
 We are protected in part, however, by payment bonds posted by many of our customers or end-users.
 Nevertheless, we experienced a delay in payment from some of our customers during the construction downturn, which can negatively affect operating cash flows.
-Historically, our bad debt write-offs have not been significant to our operating results, and, although the amount of our bad debt write-offs has increased, we believe our allowance for doubtful accounts is adequate.
+Historically, our bad debt write-offs have not been significant to our operating results, and we believe our allowance for doubtful accounts is adequate.